 This goes back with your venue, but if you can find one which allows you to use your own caterer, you might be able to save.
 This will allow you to visit with caterers and possibly even negotiate your price down.
 If you go through a hotel, you will have to use their restaurant and will be stuck paying the price that they charge.

 Have your family cook the meal.
 If you have a family member who LOVES to cook, or perhaps even does some catering on the side, ask them to help!
 Even if they do not cover the entire meal, you might be able to save on some appetizers or even desserts!

 This is the centerpiece of the reception.
 Cutting the cake with your spouse and feeding one another a slice.
 These can get very pricey rather quickly!!!

 Opt for cupcakes.
 This is an option which can be used along with the smaller wedding cake.
-Have your cake in the center of your table and surround it by a sea of cupcakes for your guests.
-Best part is no one has to cut or serve the cake as they are already served up for you!
+Have your cake in the center of your table and surround it with a sea of cupcakes for your guests.
+The best part is no one has to cut or serve the cake as they are already served up for you!

 Cut smaller slices.
 If you do want everyone to have a slice of your cake, have the person serving cut the pieces a bit smaller.
 The cake will go further to serve more.